Functional Order: Te-Si-Ne-Fi

 Enneagram: 3w4 so/sp

 Everything is about appearances for Cheryl, who also happens to be vain, self-absorbed, and need to put on a front of ‘being okay’ even when she is not.
 At first, she rebuffs her girlfriend’s attempts to show her kindness or break through her façade; doing so, letting down her guard, would reveal her insecurities and devastated home life.
 Cheryl conceals from her friends the truth about her mother’s behaviors.
 She is so desperate to keep up appearances at Christmas, she spends money they do not have on a tree and ornaments.
 She is ambitious, self-confident, and eager for the spotlight.
 But her 4 wing can be excessively moody, withdrawn, and melodramatic.
 If Cheryl has a meltdown, it is a BIG one.
 She burns down her house.
 She falls into self-doubt, self-hatred, and self-questioning from time to time.
+Cheryl assumes she is cured and can never be happy, turning away someone who loves her out of a need to wallow in her own feelings.
 She can be elitist and full of envy toward the happiness of others; she also sets out, deliberately, to ruin their happiness if she feels shunned, such as after being “not invited” to the cabin, she calls up and tells one of the gang that his girlfriend ‘got it on’ with somebody else.
+She also invites everyone to a “key party” hoping to break up and cause pain among those involved by showing them how their relationships are on shaky ground, just because hers hasn’t worked out.